MirrorNetworking/Mirror/doc/Guides/DataTypes.md

 {
     public static void WriteArmor(this NetworkWriter writer, Armor armor) {
-       // no need to serialize the data, just which armor it is writer.WriteString(armor.name);
+       // no need to serialize the data, just the name of the armor writer.WriteString(armor.name);
     }

     public static Armor ReadArmor(this NetworkReader reader)
     {
-        // load the same armor.
+        // load the same armor by name.
 The data will come from the asset in Resources folder return Resources.Load<Armor>(reader.ReadString());
     }
 }